moneychien19/note-meta-blueprint-500-101/Takeaway/exam.md

 </script>
 <noscript><img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={your-pixel-id}&ev=PageView&noscript=1" /></noscript>
 ```
 - When run, the base code will download a library of functions which you can then **use for conversion tracking**.
-It also automatically tracks a single `PageView` conversion by calling the fbq() function each time it loads.
+It also automatically tracks a single `PageView` conversion by calling the `fbq()` function each time it loads.
 - The code is always placed within open and close **header tags**.
-To do so,
+Because
   - it **reduces** the chances of browsers or third-party **code blocking** the Pixel's execution.
   - it executes the code sooner, **increasing the chance** that your visitors **are tracked** before they leave your page.
-- The code contains Javascript and no-Javascript parts. **(1 ~ 2 questions)**
+- The code contains Javascript and no-Javascript parts.
-- By default it starts capturing HTTP data and the on-page metadata.

 > Should pixel be included on all pages?
 Yes, basic code should be included on all pages.

 #### Event Code